apache/streampipes/README.md

 ### Starting

-To start StreamPipes, run ``docker-compose up -d`` from the root directory.
+To start StreamPipes, run ``docker-compose up --build -d`` from the root directory.

 You can also use the installer or CLI as described in the ``Installation`` section.